-The EG-400-5^m Fire Detection Monitor measures and displays the temperature of engine and generator compartments.
-In addition, it has three extra channels for monitoring the temperature of owner selected locations.
-For the engine and generator channels, it has two levels of alarms to warn the driver that an over-temperature condition exists or that a strong indication of a fire has been detected.
-The three additional channels allow the owner to monitor temperatures of selected locations.
-The three additional channels are informational only and do not trigger the fire suppression relay ().
+The EG-400TM Fire Detection Monitor measures and displays the temperature of engine and generator compartments.
+It has two levels of alarms to warn the driver that an over-temperature condition exists or that a strong indication of a fire has been detected.